severusseptimius/Serious-Engine/README.md

 If you have access to a copy of the game (either by CD or through Steam), you can copy the *.gro files from the game directory to the repository.
+Not that for running SS:TFE, you don't need the ModEXT.txt file, it's only for SS:TSE.

 #### Building (only for SS:TSE)